mpv-player/mpv/DOCS/man/ao.rst

         if mpv is not started out of the bundle, though playback with spatial audio off always works.

+    Currently, due to the implementation of A/V compensation, setting ``--video-sync`` to ``display-resample`` or ``display-vdrop``
+    can alleviate A/V drift on changing playback speed when using this audio output driver.

 ``openal``
     OpenAL audio output driver.